 Audio: Line out

-The HP Pavilion Power 580-023w comes with 2 x 4 GB RAM modules (sticks) totalling 8GB.
+The HP Pavilion Power 580-023w comes with 2 x 4 GB RAM modules (sticks) totaling 8GB.
 This can be upgraded to a maximum of 16GB if required but keep in mind that the motherboard only has 2 slots.
 This means you would need to buy a 16GB kit of ram (2 x 8GB) to replace the existing 8GB (2 x 4GB).

 The type of ram installed is DDR4-2400 which is also listed as the highest speed supported for the motherboard.

 A single 1TB hard drive comes pre-installed with Windows 10 and provides ample space for most user’s files and games.
-A popular upgrade to this computer is the addition of a Sold State Hard Drive (SSD).
+A popular upgrade to this computer is the addition of a Solid State Hard Drive (SSD).
 This is not necessary but can be a nice upgrade to reduce the time to boot (turn on) the computer as well as the time to load into games and map changes.
 Check out our guide on installing hard drives (and SSDs) here.